 Compare SNA & XPO Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-Following the spinoff of its contract logistics division (GXO) in 2021 and freight brokerage operations (RXO) in 2022, XPO is moving closer to becoming a pure-play asset-based less-than-truckload carrier. we estimate LTL shipping makes up 60% of total revenue, with XPO's European truckload and LTL operations making up 40%.
-However, XPO's LTL segment EBITDA mix is much higher than 60%. we believe XPO intends to divest its European trucking division once it finds the right buyer.
+Following the spinoff of its contract logistics division (GXO) in 2021 and freight brokerage operations (RXO) in 2022, XPO is moving closer to becoming a pure-play asset-based less-than-truckload carrier.
+We estimate LTL shipping makes up 60% of total revenue, with XPO's European truckload and LTL operations making up 40%.
+However, XPO's LTL segment EBITDA mix is much higher than 60%.
+We believe XPO intends to divest its European trucking division once it finds the right buyer.